James-Burch/Project-3/README.md

 ### Identified a bug with my validation functions
 - After adding valdation functions to my log_workouts section I wanted to be able to check the user has inputted an exercise name which contains only letters and more than 3 characters, after testing this in the terminal initially I was getting my error message when entering "Chest Press" which I want to be a valid entry, I then realised that the console was only giving a valid entry when I entered in a word with exactly 4 letters example 'push'.
-- To fix this I had to allow the validation to pass as True even if there is a space in the exercise name,
+- To fix this I had to allow the validation to pass as True even if there is a space in the exercise name.

 ### Deployment
 These are the steps I followed to deploy my live program terminal